The Study Linking Fluorescent Light to Malignant Melanoma

 Fluorescent bulbs work by sending an electrical current through mercury vapor, which then emits ultraviolet (UV) light.
 This UV light hits a phosphor coating on the inside of the bulb, creating visible light.

 Over time, the phosphor coating can degrade.
-Cracks and imperfections in the bulb allow low-level UV radiation to leak out.
-Not enough to tan your skin.
-Just enough to sit with you, day after day, year after year, like an uninvited guest in your mitochondria.
+Cracks and imperfections in the bulb allow low-level UV radiation to leak out, which isn’t enough to tan your skin, but just enough to sit with you, day after day, year after year, like an uninvited guest in your mitochondria.

 The Personal Wake-Up Call

-It started with noticing how I felt at work…foggy, irritable, sensitive to sound and light.
-The hum of fluorescent tubes felt like a mosquito in my brain.
+It had started with noticing how I felt at work, which was actually better than I did at home.
+Work for me is full of giant floor to ceiling windows and more natural sunlight than I ever got before in my life.
 Then I started seeing stories.
 Hearing whispers of studies from decades ago.
 And finally, I found the 1982 research.

 There’s something comforting about the soft, amber hue of an incandescent bulb.
-It doesn’t hum.
-It doesn’t flicker.
+It doesn’t hum or flicker.
 It doesn’t bathe you in cold, blue fatigue.

 Are they less energy efficient?
 Sure.